 Livestock Disease Control Regulations 2017

-The legislation also aims to protect public health by preventing diseases that are transmissible to humans, providing compensation for certain livestock losses, and facilitating the operation of livestock traceability systems for the purposes of market access and disease and residue control.
+The legislation also aims to protect public health by preventing diseases that are transmissible to humans, to provide compensation for certain livestock losses, and to facilitate the operation of livestock traceability systems for the purposes of market access and disease and residue control.

 The Regulations provide requirements, infringement offences and penalties relating to:

 - the testing, notification, and prevention of livestock diseases

 - the import of livestock, livestock products, fodder and fittings into Victoria

 - the seizure and disposal of certain livestock, fodder, and fittings

 The Regulations affect a variety of livestock industry stakeholders, including:

 Primary producers – Primary producers (including hobby producers and people who own livestock as pets) breed and raise livestock such as bees, cattle, sheep, goats, pigs, chickens, horses, alpacas, camels, and aquaculture.